PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Configuring Android Push Notifications.md

 ![](img/AndroidPush/1.png)

-*2.* Once your application has been created you should be able to click the link to it and be presented with the *Overview* page.
+*2.* Once your application has been created, you should be able to click the link to it and be presented with the *Overview* page.

 *3.* Next, let's enable GCM for android:
 * Click *APIs & auth* and scroll down until you can see *Google Cloud Messaging for Android*.